 Botany

-Pingot is a plant that usually forms circular, dense, matted tufts of finely striate stems, 30 to 90 cm high, soft and pithy.
+• Piñgot is a plant that usually forms circular, dense, matted tufts of finely striate stems, 30 to 90 centimeters high, soft and pithy.
 Base of the stalk is surrounded by short, sheathing leaves.
 Inflorescence is very variable, lax and pendulous, with slender branches and distant flowers, or globose and sessile with densely packed flowers.
 Sepals are lanceolate, exceeding the length of the obovoid brownish capsules.
-Seeds are minute, yellow, and very obstuse at each end.
+Seeds are minute, yellow, and very obtuse at each end.

 Distribution

-In open, swampy places at all altitudes from 1,400 to 2,300 meters in the Mountain Province area.
+Locally abundant.
+In open, swampy places at all altitudes from 1,400 to 3,000 meters in Luzon (Benguet, Bontoc Subprovinces).

 Constituents